Tag: Resume

 In my last post on this topic it was taking me an hour to do what now takes me 20 minutes–and most of that time is me thinking about what I want to write and entering it into a markdown file.
 I still only apply to a few jobs a day, but I can focus on applying to the roles that really interest me, take the time to craft a thoughtful cover letter, and then have more time to work on my other projects or write a blog post.

 I will continue to use the Markdown Writer to craft my job applications.
-I also use it for blog posts and format the results into HTML which I can copy/paste into Wordpress.
+I also use it for blog posts and format the results into HTML which I can copy/paste into WordPress.
 No doubt I will continue to refine this aspect of my writing workflow.

 And if you’re curious about some of the other features I’m planning for my job application workflow, take a look at the TODO!